 1 oz glass bottle

-- Add the essential oils and olive oil into the glass bottle.
+- Add the essential oils and lightweight oil into the glass bottle.

-- Close the bottle and shake to blend ingredients.
+- Close the bottle and roll it between your hands to blend the ingredients.

-- Massage over the throat and neck area several times a day.
+- Massage a generous amount over the throat and neck area several times a day.

 5. Gargle Thieves Oil